SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ### Shaping the language

-With a dedicated Bounded Context in mind, we can continue with creation of the first "code" artifacts of the project.
+With a dedicated Bounded Context in mind, we can continue with the creation of the first "code" artifacts of the project.

 For the Bounded Context we define Protobuf messages that mold the